Community Partnerships

 Overview

-Community organizers engaged with their communities to build awareness of the many issues that impact health and well-being, including housing stability, food access, educational attainment and systemic racism.
-They worked with community members to identify, raise awareness and address urgent community needs.
+Over the years, the strategy iterated in approach, and eventually provided resources and funding for community leaders to advocate for change by first identifying assets and barriers to health equity in their communities, and then proposing and implementing solutions.
+Organizers engaged with their communities to build awareness of the many issues that can impact health and well-being, including housing stability, food access, educational attainment and systemic racism.
+They worked with community members to raise awareness of and address urgent community needs.

 A Better Future for Colorado's Communities